jamesgarner-me/queens-solver/memory-bank/activeContext.md

 The Queens Solver project has successfully implemented AWS API Gateway integration.
 This work enhances the deployment architecture and ensures proper routing of API requests in different environments.

+The project has recently enhanced its error handling with a dual-layer approach that covers both client-side and server-side errors.
+This work improves user experience by providing meaningful error messages in various failure scenarios.

 Key focus areas:
 1. Implemented AWS API Gateway for backend API access
 2. Ensured environment-specific configurations (development (local) and production)
 3. Maintained local development capabilities
 4. Documented the new infrastructure setup
+5. Implemented comprehensive error handling at both client and server levels
+6. Created custom error pages for common HTTP error codes (403, 404, 500)
+7. Added CloudFront error response handling for infrastructure-level errors
+8. Developed React error page component for application-level errors
+9. Enhanced test coverage for error scenarios

 ## Recent Changes